scaleway/scaleway-qaas-client-python/README.md

 ## Installation

-We encourage installing Scaleway provider via the pip tool (a Python package manager):
+We encourage installing this package via the pip tool (a Python package manager):

 ```bash
 pip install scaleway-qaas-client